AhmedSa-mir/AhmedSa-mir.github.io/_posts/2018-8-9-My-GSoC-2018-Contribution-with-Ste||ar-Group.md

 At that point we have a FFLIB test working on libfabric.
 It's a simple test but it's a basic start for more complex implementations.

 Then we had to decide in which track we should continue.
-We had two options: Integrating that simple test with the HPX parcelport code <sup>[5]</sup> or implementing more complex collective communications tests in the FFLIB libfabric backend.
+We had two options: Integrating that simple test with the [HPX parcelport](https://github.com/STEllAR-GROUP/hpx/tree/master/plugins/parcelport/libfabric) code or implementing more complex collective communications tests in the FFLIB libfabric backend.
 We chose to integrate that simple test first with the parcelport.

 Unfortunately, the parcelport code also had no documentation.
 John helped me to get started with the code but it was too difficult to understand.
 It had many terminologies that were very confusing.
 I spent two weeks trying to figure out how should I modify the code to integrate the FFLIB stuff with it.
 But I got stuck many many times.
 I had calls with John but it didn't help me much because the code needed documentation.
 It was impossible for me to understand it without a good documentation.